-Debtor and defendants in an adversary proceeding seeking relief under §548 moved the court to dismiss the action for failing to file the action within the time limits of 11 U.S.C. §546(a).
+Debtor and defendants in an adversary proceeding seeking to avoid a fraudulent transfer under §548 moved the court to dismiss the action for failing to file the action within the time limits of 11 U.S.C. §546(a).
 The trustee maintained that the limitations period should be equitably tolled, but the court granted the motion to dismiss the action, finding no extraordinary circumstances beyond the control of the trustee to toll the running of the time limit.